walston10/certifystack/public/content/network-plus/lessons/lesson-04.md

 - ✅ How to determine if devices are on the same network
 - ✅ The relationship between network bits and host bits

-**You're now 13.3% of the way to Network+ certification!** (4 of 30 lessons complete)

 **And remember: It's okay if this felt hard.
-Subnetting is THE hardest part of Network+, and you're doing great by working through it!** 🚀
+Subnetting is THE hardest part of Network+, and you're doing great by working through it!**

 **Next up: Putting these concepts into practice with actual subnetting!**